West ponders how to stop - or fight - a new Great War

 Last weekend's annual Shangri-La Dialogue strategic conference in Singapore, meanwhile, showcased the growing gulf between Washington and Beijing on issues from regional maritime disputes to cyber security.

-In recent weeks, current and former officials say, the Obama administration has been insistently reassuring allies and signaling foes where Washington's true red lines are.
+In recent weeks, current and former officials say, the Obama administration has been insistently reassuring allies and signalling foes where Washington's true red lines are.

 Washington might not be prepared to act militarily in Ukraine but an attack on a NATO state such as one of the Baltics or a formal Asian ally like Japan, the Philippines or Australia would commit it irrevocably to war.
 Those treaty obligations are not new, but U.S. officials say it is important to make clear that they are taken extremely seriously.